Au7umnDev/LearnFirstAidVR/README.md

 # LearnFirstAidVR
-Interactive first aid training system with the use of Virtual Reality techologies
+Interactive First Aid training system with the use of Virtual Reality techologies